 top of page

-Understanding Specially Designed Instruction for Your Child with Disabilities
+Understanding the Specially Designed Instruction in Your Kid's IEP

-As a parent, you want the very best for your child, especially if they have a disability.
+As a parent, you want the very best for your child, especially if they have support needs for learning.
 You may have come across the term "Specially Designed Instruction" (SDI) in the context of your child's IEP.
 But what exactly does it mean, and how can it benefit your child?
 Let’s break down the concept of Specially Designed Instruction in simple terms, helping you understand its importance and how it can make a positive impact on your child's education.

 It’s one of the most important parts of your child’s IEP!